 Consider this strategy a gift from David and the many other ADHDers who have experienced its magic.
-If a task requires your attention and seems impossible to complete alone – beg, borrow or pay for a body double to sit in the chair next to you.
+If a task requires your attention and seems impossible to complete alone – beg, borrow, or pay for a body double to sit in the chair next to you.

-Find someone who can be fairly quiet and independent.
-He or she can sit, read, knit, or work quietly on a laptop.
+Find someone who can be quiet and independent.
+They can sit, read, knit, or work quietly on a laptop.
 Their job is to not engage with you.

-I encouraged David to hire a student, retiree or fellow church member to sit and keep him company.
+I encouraged David to hire a student, retiree, or fellow church member to sit and keep him company.
 His wife may not be the best person for the job, but he could use her in a pinch.

-In lieu of any proven scientific explanation, the body double is a chair holder, space taker-upper, karmic anchor or a wedge between you and the door.
+In lieu of any proven scientific explanation, the body double is a chair holder, space taker-upper, karmic anchor, or a wedge between you and the door.

 (1) Thomas, B. (November 6, 2012) What’s So Special about Mirror Neurons?
 Scientific American.
 Retrieved May 1, 2016, from http://blogs.scientificamerican.com/guest-blog/whats-so-special-about-mirror-neurons/